 Under some circumstances, students may arrange full-time internships in other cities during the fall or spring, but they should consult with the Internship Office well ahead of time to learn about additional requirements and considerations.
 In this case, there could potentially be a refund from Financial Aid, but there is no funding from the Office of Internships.

 Students should begin gathering information in the fall for a summer internship.
 Application deadlines for internships vary.
 Some are as early as September or October (common for large accounting firms and the FBI, for example), but most deadlines are in early spring (February or March).

 It is important to review the Steps for Planning & Participating in an Internship for Academic Credit.

-Summer internship experience requests are due in mid-April, and the deadline date is listed on the Academic Calendar sent to campus each fall and is available to students on the Registrar’s website.
+The Summer internship experience request deadline date is also listed on the Academic Calendar sent to campus each fall and is available to students on the Registrar’s website.

 Experience requests for fall and spring internships are due by the first day of classes for the respective term.

 Withdrawal from an internship course is not permitted unless there are extenuating circumstances.
 This must be discussed with your Faculty Sponsor and the Internship Director.
 There may be financial ramifications if funding had been granted.